-Meridian Stories is a pending nonprofit organization that is based in Freeport, Maine.
+Meridian Stories is a nonprofit organization that is based in Freeport, Maine.

-Meridian Stories’ mission is to significantly enhance and improve youths’ educational experience through the development and production of meaningful digital narratives that are driven by socially responsible objectives or curricular goals.
+Meridian Stories’ mission is to prepare students for the 21st century workplace by providing opportunities to collaborate, create, problem solve and lead in the development and production of meaningful digital narratives that address curricular goals.

-Educational Innovation – The Five Value-Added Centers of Learning:
+Educational Innovation – The Six Value-Added Centers of Learning:

 Meridian Stories takes the basic educational module – the classroom curricular unit – and amplifies its worth through the layering of five value-added centers:

 - Collaboration and Competition – The value of teamwork and collaborative learning experiences is well documented.
 Less understood is the educational value of competition to spur students to perform to the best of their abilities.
 And yet some of the most respected educational programs in the country – Model UN, Odyssey of the Mind and Science Olympiad – rely on competition as the catalyst for high achievement.
 Competition, when crafted inside of a friendly spirit, can motivate kids to excel and this notion is an integral part of the engine that drives Meridian Stories.

 - Transmediation – This refers to the re-interpretation of an idea, concept or story from one medium to another.
 This act of translating knowledge from text into digital media requires both substantive and creative understanding from the students, as well as increases their visual and digital literacy skills.

 - Digital Communication – There are now two dominant literacies in education: print-based literacy and digital literacy.
 With each new day, digital media emerge as a stronger and more potent conveyor of information and knowledge.
 For students, the need to effectively communicate through digital media creation becomes more paramount.
 Meridian Stories challenges students to explore the vast array of visual, audio and print tools available in order to communicate ideas clearly and evocatively.